MikeOfNoTrades/RepData_PeerAssessment1/PA1_template.md

 the steps variable is the only variable to contain NAs, with 2304 NAs.

-As a solution to this problem, we will fill each NA with mean for that 5-minute interval.
+As a solution to this problem, we will fill each NA with the mean for that 5-minute interval.

 ```r